-Style(s): Ashtanga, Dynamic, Restorative
+Style(s): Ashtanga, Dynamic, Restorative, Yoga Wheel

 The Ashtanga system, particularly Mysore self-practice, can be a remarkable tool for self-transformation.
-In my classes, expect an emphasis on ‘tristhana’ – breath, bandha and focused attention – and a playful approach that both embraces exploration and promotes functional movement.
+In my classes, expect an emphasis on ‘tristhana’ – breath, bandha and focused attention – and a playful approach that both embraces exploration and promotes safe, functional movement patterns.
 I look forward to welcoming you and sharing the unfolding of your yoga journey.
 Practice once a week is MUCH better than doing nothing, but change can be slow.
 Twice a week is maintenance.
 Three times a week, or more, is where the magic happens…

 Assisted self practice Students with experience of Mysore self practice can start any time between 5.45 and 6.15pm.
 The opening chant is at 6.00pm.
-Self-practice students who have not finished their closing sequence by 8.00pm are kindly asked to move to the side of the room nearest the entrance, to allow space for the beginners class coming in.
+Self-practice students who have not finished their closing sequence by 8.00pm are kindly asked to move to the side of the room nearest the entrance, to allow space for the beginners coming in.

 Dates for your diary